 Ville joined Watsi on May 19th, 2014.
-Eight years ago, Ville joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ville's most recent donation traveled 4,300 miles to support Emmanuel, a 9-year-old boy from Kenya, to fund leg surgery so he can walk again.
+Nine years ago, Ville joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ville's most recent donation traveled 4,300 miles to support Allan, a cheerful eight-year-old from Kenya, for leg surgery.

 Ville has funded healthcare for 100 patients in 12 countries.